Helen Maharaj BABCP Accredited CBT Therapist / EMDR / Couple Therapy

 Appointments are available face to face in Harpenden, on the telephone and by Skype.

 What is Cognitive Behavioural Therapy?

-Cognitive Behavioural Therapy (CBT) is a short term (usually 6-12 weekly sessions), evidence based form of talking therapy.
+Cognitive Behavioural Therapy (CBT) is a quick (usually 6-12 weekly appointments), well researched type of talking therapy.

 CBT works on the idea that the way you think and what you do affects the way you feel.